 The best golf shoes are available as ‘spiked’ or spikeless.
-Although spiked golf shoes (as they’re still known) don’t actually have metal spikes – these were banned years ago from the vast majority of golf courses as the metal spikes would leave marks on greens on the course.
+Although spiked golf shoes (as they’re still known) no longer have metal spikes – these were banned years ago from the vast majority of golf courses as the metal spikes would leave marks on greens on the course.
 These days they’ve been replaced by hi-tech non-metal, softer cleats or plastic pods as the norm for ‘spiked’ golf shoes, and they’re a vast improvement over the simple, single spike.

 The advances in technology and R&D that goes into these new golf shoe’s outsoles has enabled manufacturers to create incredibly clever cleats or pods to grip the ground – all of which means much better stability, however fast you’re swinging your golf club.
 The downside is that these cleats wear over time so you’ll eventually need to replace the cleats.
 Or buy new golf shoes, of course.

 If you're in the market for more than just golf shoes, we have a roundup of the best golf watch to track swings and heart rate during your next 18-holer, also a guide on the best golf bags and the best drivers to put in that new golf bag.
-Don't forget to obtain the best golf balls and, especially if tend to play golf in sunny Scotland, the best golf waterproofs.
+Don't forget to obtain the best golf balls and, especially if you tend to play golf in sunny Scotland, the best golf waterproofs.